Canon 30D vs 600D

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 30D and Canon EOS 600D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Studio photographers will appreciate that the Canon 30D (unlike the 600D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Which of the two cameras – the Canon 30D or the Canon 600D – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.